Despair?

 Subscribe to Byrontology

 2 books.
 2 Emmys.
 1 testicle.
 Sometimes sad gay writer.
 Despair?
 I know him.
 Real stories about life, failure, and finding a way home.
 Sometimes it helps.
 Comes to your email.
 Never junk.
+A Substack Bestseller.
 Subscribe for your welcome gift.

 People